Scrap Company of the Year : Large

 Best Mergers & Acquisitions

 Bumham, Ill.-based Scrap Metal Services LLC (SMS) in January acquired Paul’s Auto Yard Inc. and its subsidiary, Shafer’s Auto Yard Inc., two automotive dismantling, recycling and core auto parts resellers with yards in Indiana and Michigan.
 The acquisition allowed SMS to diversify its scrap recycling portfolio and increase its scrap tonnage as well as add to its core business units.
 SMS formed a joint management team with Paul’s Auto Yard president Paul Shafer and his current management staff, which had built up a company with eight self-service auto parts facilities.
 As part of the transition, SMS is investing in software to track all vehicles at each location and identify similar parts that are shared among manufacturers and models, giving customers a better tool for finding inventory.
 SMS executives said that in any expansion or acquisition they value integrity, problem-solving skills and teamwork abilities—the same values that SMS officials said have been used to propel the company’s success.
 However, SMS also said it pursues due diligence before committing to acquiring a company to join its family of businesses.
 This year’s move follows the 2012 acquisition of ship recycling company All Star Metals LLC; and All Star Shredding LLC, both of Brownsville, Texas.
 All Star Shredding, which processes obsolete and industrial scrap using a Newell 98-104 shredder, is capable of producing 180,000 gross tons annually.
-SMS specializes in scrap processing, scrap management and consulting, scrap brokerage, steel mill services, intermodal/rail car decommissioning, ship recycling and remediation, and shredding and dismantling services.
+SMS specializes in scrap processing, scrap management and consulting, scrap brokerage, steel mill services, intermodal/rail car decommissioning, ship recycling and remediation and dismantling services.